 This is where a lot of people get confused when it comes to a ketogenic lifestyle.
 You’ll be eating very few carbohydrates (remember, less than 25g per day), and lots of healthy fats and a moderate amount of protein.

-- Foods to EAT: seafood, meat, low-carb vegetables like leafy greens and cauliflower, olives, avocados, coconut oil, olive oil, ghee, and some low-carb fruits (check out this great list of low carb fruits from All Natural Ideas)
+- Foods to EAT: seafood, meat, eggs, low-carb vegetables like leafy greens and cauliflower, olives, avocados, coconut oil, olive oil, high fat dairy like ghee and butter, nuts, seeds, and some low-carb fruits

 - Foods to AVOID: all grains like wheat/corn/oats, legumes, processed vegetable oils, artificial sweeteners and colors, high carb vegetables like sweet potatoes, regular potatoes, and butternut squash, and sugary fruits like pineapples, grapes, and mangos.